rahil627/my-programming-stuff/tools/terminals/shells/cli-shells.md

 # conclusion:
-use any cool contemporary shell for personal use (zsh, fish, ion, etc.) but write the simplest scripts (basically just executing multiple commands and maybe a few control structures) in bash for portability, and everything else in your favorite general programming language (scripting or compiled).
-It's not worth adding another language to your memory, when it could be much better used toward a remembering single general programming langauge.
+use any cool contemporary shell for personal use (zsh, fish, ion, etc.) but write the simplest scripts (basically just executing multiple commands and maybe a few control structures) in bash for portability, and everything else in your favorite geneworth adding another language to your memory, when it could be much better used toward a remembering single general programming langauge.

 CLI shells combine a programming language ("shell scripting language") with the shell/terminal (the ability to execute commands, including running command-line programs)...
 However, nowadays, many programming languages come with interpreters (in addition to compiler options) and the ability to execute commands (and process handling), so, the lines are blurry, and thus, given that fact, **i think it's better to invest time in a more powerful general programming langauge, especially if it can be run just as easily as a shell script can a la '!#/usr/bin/env lang' (general "scripting languages": ruby, python, etc., and even lua), or even a *slight* bit extra code from compiled languages might be okay in cases of larger scripts.
 Although, for very simple things, these are still nice to have, especially to simply and quickly save/run a "batch" of commands, without any bloat, *near-instantly* (no startup time with dash), and then run *those* scripts from another process (via another script, program, or even *service*)**, leading to automation.
 In the end, **Bash has the power of Linux CLI programs (tons, but most are ancient), and Powershell is just an infinitely more consistent language, data-oriented (as opposed to text-stream-oriented), in addition to being as powerful as a general programming language (can even use the .net lib..), and now with the recent addition of being cross-platform, where does that leave bash..?
 I guess bash is still there as a simple thing to run commands..
 For people that are neither a fan of .NET/CLR, however, that choice doesn't make much sense, and it is best to choose a general programming languge: for me, that's Haxe (and hscript?) and Ruby.**